CommonGateway/CoreBundle/docs/classes/Service/InstallationService.md

 public addToObjects (array $schema)
 ```

-Adds an object to the objects stack if it is vallid
+Adds an object to the objects stack if it is vallid.